 A small pine forest runs parallel to the shoreline.
 Mount Santa Tecla offers a dramatic backdrop up ahead.

 If it’s a serviced beach with all of the amenities that you are looking for, add Gaia’s Praia do Senhor da Pedro beach to your radar.
-This beach offers sunbed rentals, ice cream stores, and cafes.
+This beach on the Atlantic coast offers sunbed rentals, ice cream stores, and cafes.
 It is a perfect choice for families.

 There are countless beaches in Northern Portugal, all at varying distances from Porto.
 The Praia do Senhor da Pedro beach can be reached by boarding a train from Porto to Miramar.